MatthewFlamm/pytest-homeassistant-custom-component/README.md

 After manually merging the PR, a second action is manually run to bump the version, make a release, and upload to PyPI.

 * Version of home-assistant/core (dev branch) is given in `pytest_homeassistant_custom_component.const` and in the README above.
+* This package is generated against published releases of homeassistant.
+The goal is to have at least one release of this package per beta cycle of homeassistant.

 This package was inspired by [pytest-homeassistant](https://github.com/boralyl/pytest-homeassistant) by @boralyl, but is intended to more closely and automatically track the home-assistant/core library.